itchio/butler/docs/installing.md

   - <https://itchio.itch.io/butler>

-Better yet, you can install it using the [itch app](https://itch.io/app), so it stays up-to-date.
+Better yet, if you install the [itch app](https://itch.io/app), butler comes bundled with it.

+The itch app will keep the butler installation up-to-date.

+After installing itch, you need to add butler to your path (described further down)

 ## The automation-friendly way